alxshelepenok/lumen/content/posts/2020-02-28-nuxtjs-through-ipfs-on-fleek.md

 Immediately after connection search for the name of the repo over GitHub using the search feature by the right-hand side of the screen and click the repo that was listed, similar to the below

 ![](images/nuxtjs/search.png)

+It is worth noting at this point that Nuxt supports SSR (server-side rendering).
+We _do not_ want to run our site on SSR because our files are simply hosted on IPFS and there is no server running in this scenario.
+Therefore, we must make sure that the site is exported as a _static_ site.

 The next step is the deploy settings page, the framework/language is automatically selected by Fleek, once you have gotten to this screen click `Deploy Site`